Climate change and invertebrates

-However, the greatest problem is that of the lack of monitoring.
-One major challenge is the lack of monitoring (Aronsson et al. 2021, Gillespie et al. 2020).
+The greatest challenge in projecting the effects of environmental change on invertebrate diversity and abundance is the lack of monitoring and baseline data (Aronsson et al. 2021, Gillespie et al. 2020).
 Note that the data in these publications only comes from Greenland, Svalbard and Iceland as comparative data was largely lacking from other Arctic regions.
 Invertebrate populations often have wide interannual population fluctuations.
 With such natural variability, long time series observations are often required to detect changes in abundance.
 For the Arctic region these measurements are often absent with exception of Zackenberg and Nuuk in Greenland.

 At Zackenberg a clear decrease in abundance of up to 80% has been seen in once genus of muscid flies that have a particular importance in pollination in Arctic regions while at Nuuk apparent increases in the densities of Collembola are occurring but with no change in species.